 And, if you trust the reviewers on Costco’s website, the mac-and-cheese is actually pretty good.
 “Very pleasantly surprised,” wrote MimiO in a five-star post from three years ago.
 “You can’t mess it up.
 Have purchased it again, and will continue to use it.”
 Indeed, potentially for the next 17 years.

 Costco Wholesale Corp. shares were unchanged in after-hours trading Friday.
-Year-to-date, COST has gained 3.34%, versus a 3.63% rise in the benchmark S&P 500 index during the same period.
+Year-to-date, Costco Wholesale Corporation (COST - Get Rating) has gained 3.34%, versus a 3.63% rise in the benchmark S&P 500 index during the same period.

 This article is brought to you courtesy of CNBC.